Table of Contents:

 Many people recognise the importance of diversifying assets, but few people consider diversifying across different locations.

-While it is indeed possible to open up a private offshore account in your own personal name, it is generally recommended to incorporate an offshore company in a foreign jurisdiction offshore and subsequently open a corporate account under the name of the company.
+While it is possible to open up a private offshore account in your own personal name, it is generally recommended to incorporate an offshore company in a foreign jurisdiction and subsequently open a corporate account under the name of the company.

 There are a few reasons why this is recommended: